-The conference theme Rethinking Resources aims to celebrate the continued and evolving relevance of resource management law in the sustainable management of natural and physical resources.
+The conference theme Rethinking Resources celebrated the continued and evolving relevance of resource management law in the sustainable management of natural and physical resources.
 As resource management practitioners, we operate in a rapidly changing world where technological advances, environmental issues and a changing society mean we have to be increasingly agile to be relevant and make a difference.
 The COVID pandemic has made this very clear to us all!

-Join us as we explore the meaning of Rethinking Resources with a powerful group of speakers and an engaging array of workshops and fieldshops spread over two days at the Rotorua Energy Events Centre.
-The conference will highlight the way in which Rotorua and its surrounding communities are rethinking resources in a very practical and exciting way while navigating a careful course through and beyond COVID.
+We explored the meaning of Rethinking Resources with a powerful group of speakers and an engaging array of workshops and fieldshops spread over two days at the Rotorua Energy Events Centre.
+The conference highlighted the way in which Rotorua and its surrounding communities are rethinking resources in a very practical and exciting way while navigating a careful course through and beyond COVID.

 Rethinking Resources is about rethinking how we do things, rethinking how we address the resource management issues that we face and encouraging each other to raise our game and lift our sights as we emerge into a post-COVID future.

 Chris Dawson, Dr Joan Forret and Theresa Le Bas